 To my recollection, his whole entire “lesson” had probably been about a coupla hours.
 Maybe 3 hours at the longest.

-As to how in the world the sounding and writing of each of those characters had been able to stick in my mind (when those dagnabbit wall calendered numbers never had for years) is only by this reason: by the great, grand grace of God.
+As to how in the world the sounding and the writing of each of those characters had been able to stick in my mind (when those dagnabbit wall-calendered numbers never had for years) is only by this reason: by the great, grand grace of God.